 Three contracts are already in place for the fabrication of a full scale prototype for the radial plates.
 The toroidal field coils use a conductor with a circular outer section that is contained in grooves in so-called "radial plates."
 There is one radial plate for each double pancake and the conductor is contained in grooves on each side.
 The radial plates measure 8.7 m x 13.8 m and weigh 5.5 tonnes each.
 Different manufacturing routes are utilized so that the Domestic Agencies can select the best solution from both the technical and cost point of view before launching into series production.

 The manufacturing routes are:

 - hot rolled plates, forgings and powder hipped plates for the raw material;

 - narrow gap TIG welding, electron beam welding and laser welding for the assembly of the radial plate segments;

-Forging of a curved Radial Plate segment to be delivered to CNIM in France.
+Forging of a curved radial plate segment to be delivered to CNIM in France.

 One contract has been placed with the company SIMIC S.p.A. in Italy, the second contract is with the company CNIM in France and the third one is with the company Toshiba in Japan.
-Regarding the winding for the TF double pancakes, the company Toshiba is completing the optimization of the winding parameters with a dummy conductor and will start the fabrication of a 1/3rd scale double pancake winding in a few weeks.
+Regarding the winding for the toroidal field double pancakes, the company Toshiba is completing the optimization of the winding parameters with a dummy conductor and will start the fabrication of a 1/3rd scale double pancake winding in a few weeks.
 This double pancake winding will then be utilized for a vacuum pressure impregnation trial.

 return to the latest published articles